ECE4574-5574/ServerAPI/README.md

 ---Device---

-GET api/app/device/{deviceid}
+GET api/app/device/{fullid}
-Get pending JSON device data with the device ID provided.
+Get pending JSON device data with the FullID object provided.

 GET api/app/device
 Get all the pending JSON device data as an array of JSON data.